-RC grew up in Grand Falls, New Brunswick, Canada and studied improv and stand-up comedy in Toronto for two years in Humber College.
+Renée-Claude grew up in Grand Falls, New Brunswick, Canada and studied improv and stand-up comedy in Toronto for two years in Humber College.
 In January 2014, she toured French Immersion schools all across Ontario, performing a bilingual show called “O Canada!”
 She moved to Chicago to pursue her career in comedy.
 Renée-Claude wrote and now performs her One Woman Show in French called “Pardon My French!” all over the United States.
 At Francophone Youth Theatre, Renée-Claude coaches students and is also a trainer for teachers of French.

 Sylvette Nicolini, former President of the Lycée Français de Chicago, is now Conseillère Consulaire for the French community in the Midwest.
 She is our consultant to establish partnerships with the French community and she offers her expertise in the educational field.
 Her pedagogical views and her enthusiasm for the French-American culture are precious assets to our organization.